Looking for a new role in environmental health?

-Our registers will be live and online so that registrants’ credentials can be verified by anyone at any time.
+Our Registers are live and online so that registrants' credentials can be verified by anyone at any time.

-Registrants will be issued with their own digital credentials.
+Registrants are issued with their own digital credentials.

 In addition to these, we also acquired the registers of the Environmental Health Registration Board (EHRB) when it closed in 2021.

-A Registered Environmental Health Practitioner (EHP) has completed an accredited BSc or MSc in environmental health as well as the necessary assessments of their skills in practice such as the EHP Portfolio and Professional Discussion.
+A Registered Environmental Health Practitioner (EHP) has completed an accredited BSc, MSc or BSc EHP Apprenticeship in environmental health as well as the necessary assessments of their skills in practice, such as the EHP Portfolio and Professional Discussion.

-A Registered EHP will therefore have demonstrated the knowledge and the application of that knowledge in all five areas of environmental health.
+A Registered EHP will therefore have demonstrated the required knowledge and the required application of that knowledge in all five areas of environmental health.

 EHPs Registered with CIEH can use the letters REnvH after their name.